FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.3-3 Welding machine configuration

-**Step3**：Select the "Weld" command on the program teaching command interface.
+**Step3**: Select the "Weld" command on the program teaching command interface.
 According to the specific program teaching requirements, add and apply the "End arc", "Arc", "Gas OFF", "Gas ON", "Stop forward", "Forward", "Stop reverse" and "Reverse" instructions in the corresponding places.

 .. figure:: robot_peripherals/009.png
    :align: center